open-ephys/commutator-docs/source/index.rst

 thin tethers that promote natural animal behavior but are too flexible to be used with conventional commutators.

-Three different connectorizations are available:
+Open Ephys commutators `are available <https://open-ephys.org/commutators>`__ for two different types of tethers; coaxial (either single or dual channel) and SPI:

-- `Single Coax <https://open-ephys.org/commutators?rq=commutator>`__: Commutates one 18 GHz connection
+- **Single Coax**: Commutates a single coaxial 18 GHz connection
-- **Dual Coax**: Commutates up to two 18 GHz connections
+- **Dual Coax**: Commutates up to two coaxial 18 GHz connections
-- **SPI**: Commutates one 12-conductor Omnetics SPI connection
+- **SPI**: Commutates one 12-conductor Omnetics PZN-12 SPI connection

 .. toctree::
     :hidden: